Milton Keynes & North Buckinghamshire

 As a rescue, the RSPCA has a reputation.
 For some individuals this is positive and for others, unfortunately it’s negative.

-Here at RSPCA Milton Keynes and North Bucks branch our volunteers and staff know that there is no way to keep everyone happy, but we are striving to change people’s concepts.
+Here at the RSPCA Milton Keynes and North Bucks branch our volunteers and staff know that there is no way to keep everyone happy, but we are striving to change people’s perceptions.

 We are an independent representative of the RSPCA.
 We are governed by their principles and policies, however we are managed by a team of people who believe protecting the animals in their community is of paramount importance.